mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 Server listening on 8443.
 Go to https://127.0.0.1:8443
 ```

-In this example, we've used the Golang stdlib to create an HTTPS web server, where the:
-* desired port to listen on for HTTPS traffic
-* the app's public key (`app.crt`)
-* the app's private key (`app.key`)
-are passed into the [`http.ListenAndServeTLS`](https://golang.org/pkg/net/http/#ListenAndServeTLS) function.
+In this example, we've used the Golang stdlib to create an HTTPS web server, where the desired port to listen on for HTTPS traffic, the app's public key (`app.crt`), and the app's private key (`app.key`) are passed into the [`http.ListenAndServeTLS`](https://golang.org/pkg/net/http/#ListenAndServeTLS) function.

 **Verifying everything worked**
  Visit `https://localhost:8443` in your browser.
 You will receive the errors specified in [the guide to working with self-signed certificates locally](#Working-with-private-self-signed-tls-certificates).
 Tell your browser to ignore the SSL error as indicated in this guide.